ImranCseKU/JavaScript_Rock-Paper-Scissor_Game/README.md

 # Rock-Paper-Scissor
-This is a vary simple game named "Rock-Paper-Scissor-Game" , built in Html, Css, and vanilla Javascript.
+This is a vary simple game named "Rock-Paper-Scissor-Game" , built with Html, Css, and vanilla Javascript.